protocol/research-website/content/posts/202104-snarkpack/index.md

 ## Groth16 Aggregation

-This is all good but our original goal was to be able to aggregate Groth16 proofs.
-How can GIPA help us do that ?
+This is all well and good but our original goal was to be able to aggregate Groth16 proofs.
+How can GIPA help us do that?

-To answer this question, we must first revisit a little bit the Groth16 verification procedure, don't worry, it's not more complicated than what you've been through until now !
+To answer this question, we must first briefly revisit the Groth16 verification procedure -- don't worry, it's not more complicated than what you've been through until now!

 ### Groth16 Proof Verification